charVANder/UMAP_Implementation_on_scRNAseq/README.md

 </p>

 ### *6. Visualization:*
-* Additional functions to visualize results were created and can be viewed in the `separate_functions/visualization.py`.
+* Additional functions to visualize results were created and can be viewed in the `separate_functions/visualization.py` file.

 ## Results
 ### *UMAP Projections for Female/Male Datasets:*